Chris Bortz

 Chris Bortz (born September 10, 1973) is a politician from Cincinnati, Ohio.
 He was elected to the Cincinnati City Council in 2005 as a member of the Charter Party.
-Because the Charter Party is not recognized by the state of Ohio as an official party, Bortz is a registered Republican.
-He currently serves as the chair of the council's Strategic Growth Committee.
+Bortz is a registered Republican.
 Bortz was born in Cincinnati and attended Cincinnati Country Day School for high school; he attended Tufts University for his undergraduate education, and received a J.D. from the University of Arizona.
 Before his time on the City Council, Bortz served on the Charter Committee Board since 1997, as well as the Cincinnati Electoral Reform Commission, a panel created to study Cincinnati government.

 Early career

 Bortz attended high school at Cincinnati Country Day School and later went on to graduate from Tufts University in Boston and studied Jacobean theater at the British American Drama Academy.
-Upon finishing college, Bortz became a teacher at Country Day for sixth-grade English and 8th grade Philosophy.
-He accepted a position as the Dean of Faculty for Summerbridge Cincinnati, a summer school program designed to give academically qualified, yet underprivileged students the opportunity to advance their education in a rigorous, nurturing academic environment.
-Besides his role as teacher and Dean of Faculty for Summerbridge, Chris also coached the football, track, baseball and wrestling teams.
+Upon finishing college, Bortz became a teacher at Country Day for sixth-grade English and 8th grade Philosophy and served as the Dean of Faculty for Summerbridge Cincinnati, a summer school program designed to give academically qualified, underprivileged students the opportunity to advance their education in a rigorous, nurturing academic environment.
+Chris also coached the football, track, baseball and wrestling teams.

-After graduating from law school at the University of Arizona in Tucson, Bortz moved to Cincinnati and took on a new role at Towne Properties (a real estate developer) as General Counsel and Special Projects Director.
-He worked on converting the historic Shillito’s department store into modern residential living.
-On this and many other projects, Chris worked closely with his uncle, Arn Bortz, who served nine years on the Cincinnati City Council and one term as Mayor of Cincinnati in the early 1980s.
-His work at Towne Properties has raised controversy where it intersects with his service on the council—a local attorney has pushed for censure of Bortz, since Towne Properties may benefit from a tax increment financing district passed by the council (Bortz abstained from the vote).
-The same issue has also plagued his vote on Cincinnati's streetcar system, which would serve several properties owned by the company.
+After graduating from law school at the University of Arizona in Tucson, Bortz moved to Cincinnati and joined Towne Properties (a real estate developer) as General Counsel and Special Projects Director.
+Chris worked closely with his uncle, Arn Bortz, who served nine years on the Cincinnati City Council and one term as Mayor of Cincinnati in the early 1980s.